contrapunctus-1/TheatreScript/README.md

 5. An idea - anything that is indented either gets center-aligned, or centered (but still left aligned) by compilers.
    * An interesting way to deduce user intent, and introduce additional control, both in the source and in the output.
 Fits nicely with our verse syntax, which is usually centered, AFAIK.

+## Contribute
+Suggestions for the following are welcome.
+1. changes to the name
+2. additions or changes to, or removals from, the syntax
+3. keywords for your language (see [Keywords in other languages](#keywords-in-other-languages))

+Check the [TODO](#todo) as well as headings named "Comments" for areas where I would appreciate feedback.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**